Series

 The Food and Drug Administration (FDA) has issued draft guidance to establish a comprehensive regulatory framework for artificial intelligence and machine learning (AI/ML) in medical devices.
 As AI becomes embedded in connected health technologies, the cybersecurity risks associated with such devices are growing exponentially.

-Attendees will gain knowledge through these learning objectives:
+Attendees gained knowledge through these learning objectives:

 - Learn about AI and its use cases, including use in embedded medical devices